mdn/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 Throughout the examples above, we've seen places where keywords are used as a value (for example `<color>` keywords like `red`, `black`, `rebeccapurple`, and `goldenrod`).
 These keywords are more accurately described as _identifiers_, a special value that CSS understands.
 As such they are not quoted — they are not treated as strings.

 There are places where you use strings in CSS.
-For example [when specifying generated content](/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements#generating_content_with_before_and_after).
+For example, [when specifying generated content](/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements#generating_content_with_before_and_after).
 In this case, the value is quoted to demonstrate that it is a string.
 In the below example we use unquoted color keywords along with a quoted generated content string.

 {{EmbedGHLiveSample("css-examples/learn/values-units/strings-idents.html", '100%', 600)}}